-Free bagged compost will be available to visitors (1 bag per vehicle – while stocks last) at the 3 following events:
+Free compost will be available to visitors (2 bags per vehicle - while stocks last) at the 8 following events:

 For those interested in making their own compost, the Suffolk Waste Partnership is continuing its successful compost bin promotion, which helps residents buy compost bins and other food digesters at discounted prices.
 Prices start from only £9.99 for compost bins and £14.99 for food digester systems.